 Does the financial assistance application period end prior to 240 days after the first post discharge billing statement?

-Contact Blue about IRS 501(r) Compliance
+Contact Blue & Co. about IRS Compliance

 Please note that this is not an exhaustive list of all items that must be in place to ensure compliance.
-If needed, Blue & Co. can assist your hospital with its 501(r) compliance.
+If needed, Blue & Co. can assist your hospital with its IRS 501(r) compliance.
 We can review your hospital’s financial assistance policy, plain language summary, amounts generally billed, billing and collections policy, and any related policies and procedures to provide your hospital with opportunities for improvements in key areas.
 Contact your local Blue & Co. advisor or a member of our Revenue Cycle team below for more information.

 Maddie Gookins, MLT (ASCP), COC, Director